Please add keywords into the search field and adjust the filters to see relevant results.

 Prior to joining C40, Mankurwana worked at the Palladium Group, where she was the South Africa-UK PACT portfolio manager.
 In this role, she provided support for a grant programme of over $10 million covering project management, programme reporting and stakeholder engagement.
 Mankurwana holds a Master’s degree in Environmental & Geographical Science from the University of Cape Town.

-Marcus serves as Climate Finance Pipeline Development Manager for the C40 and GCoM Joint Programme.
+Marcus serves as Climate Finance Pipeline Development Manager for the C40 x GCoM Joint Program.
 He has a strong background in climate finance, having gained over five years of experience across roles in research and consulting.
 Most recently, he worked at E Co., a small consultancy based in London focused on all elements of project design.
 He has led the design and proposal development of multiple projects now approved by the Green Climate Fund across a broad range of sectors and geographies.
 He has previously worked at the Climate Institute, where he was responsible for producing research papers and policy briefs.

 Marcus loves playing and watching all sports and is a long-suffering Arsenal fan.